smizell/verbose/docs/specification.rst

 Includes
 ########

-Included resources are considered to be full representations.
+Included resources are just to be considered as included resources and MAY be full representations.
+The reason for this and the ``partials`` property is that it allows for explicitly telling the client that the resource needs to be requested if the full resource is desired.

 .. _resource: